coyoteclan/USM-String-Hash-tool/README.md

 # usm_string_hash_dictionary_tool

-This tool convert string to hash code by using a function created by Lemon Haze.
+This tool converts string to hash code by using a function created by Lemon Haze.

 ## Usage